The MILD Procedure

 Treatment overview and more!

-Minimally Invasive Lumbar Decompression is an outpatient procedure that provides an alternative to more invasive spinal surgeries.
-The procedure itself removes pressure on the nerves by removing excess ligaments or bone tissues.
-This reduced nerve pressure can help significantly reduce your overall back pain.
+The MILD procedure is primarily used to treat lumbar spinal stenosis (LSS).
+Since MILD is a minimally invasive outpatient procedure, there is minimal trauma, which means patients can expect a faster recovery compared to more invasive spine surgeries.
+The procedure removes pressure on the nerves by removing excess ligaments or bone tissues.
+This reduced nerve pressure can help significantly reduce leg, buttocks, and back pain.

 Digital Guide

-Download our digital guide on Minimally Invasive Lumbar Decompression, featuring in-depth procedure details, information about our back pain specialists, MILD procedure costs, MILD procedure reviews, and answers to common questions.
+Download our digital guide on minimally invasive lumbar decompression, featuring in-depth procedure details, information about our back pain specialists, MILD procedure costs, MILD procedure reviews, and answers to common questions.

 We Accept All Insurances